Wednesday, September 15, 2021

 It has been about one year since last visited Yeonghae 영해 and Byunggok 병곡.
 Got there over 2 hours and 30 minutes from Daegu by car.
 Drove to Yeonghae last weekend, unloaded the bicycle at the parking lot in front of Goesi-ri traditional village 괴시리 전통마을 and started cycling around the coastal regions.
 The village has its own historical background to attract tourists as Yi saek 이색(1328~1396), an eminent confucian scholar in the late Goryeo dynasty was born here.

-Jangyuksa Buddhist temple 장육사 was also added along the coastal trail to the route this time, which is one of the popular tourist attractions among Buddhists.
+Jangyuksa Buddhist temple 장육사 was also added along the coastal road to the route this time, which is one of the popular tourist attractions among Buddhists.
 Seon(Zen) master Naong 나옹 선사(1320∼1376), was born in Yeonghae and founded this temple about 700 years ago.

 He left home at the age of 21 to become a Buddhist priest.
 Five years later, he suddenly attained enlightenment while meditating day and night.
 In those days, Mongol Empire, the Yuan Dynasty 원나라 established by the Mongols ruled China from 1271 to 1368.